DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Control Zone
 - The TEMPEST program creates technology that is not susceptible to Van Eck phreaking attacks because it reduces or suppresses natural electromagnetic emanations.

-- **Mobile Device Management (MDM) Concepts**:
+- 🟢**Mobile Device Management (MDM) Concepts**:
   - ❄️Mobile Device Management (MDM) are systems used to manage and secure endpoints within an organization.
 MDM primarily focused on managing mobile devices such as smartphones and tablets and supported Devices generally includes mobile operating systems like iOS, Android, and Windows Mobile.
   - ❄️Unified Endpoint Management (UEM) are also systems used to manage and secure endpoints within an organization.
 Unified endpoint management (UEM) is type of software tool that provides a single management platform to control mobile, PC, IoT, wearables, ICSs, and other devices.
 UEM is intended to replace MDM and enterprise mobility management (EMM) products by combining the features of numerous products into one solution.
 UEM and MDM are a software solution to the challenging task of managing the myriad mobile devices that employees use to access company resources.
 The goals of UEM and MDM are to improve security, provide monitoring, enable remote management, and support troubleshooting.
 Application allow listing may be an element of mobile device management but is only part of a full UEM/MDM solution.
    - 🍊Corporate-­owned: A corporate-­owned mobile strategy is when the company purchases mobile devices that can support compliance with the security policy.
 These devices are to be used exclusively for company purposes, and users should not perform any personal tasks on them.
      - This option often requires workers to carry a second device for personal use.
      - Corporate-­owned clearly assigns responsibility for device oversight to the organization.
      - The following allow for comingling of data and have unclear or vague security responsibility assignments as a concept or policy basis.
    - 🍊Bring Your Own Device BYOD: is a policy that allows employees to bring their own personal mobile devices to work and use those devices to connect to business resources and/or the internet through the company net work.
    - 🍊Corporate-­owned, personally enabled (COPE): The concept of COPE means the organization purchases devices and provides them to employees.
 Each user is then able to customize the device and use it for both work activities and personal activities.
    - 🍊Choose your own device (CYOD): The concept of CYOD provides users with a list of approved devices from which to select the device to implement.
+   -  **Mobile Security Concepts**
+       - ⚒️Geofencing is a security feature commonly utilized in conjunction with mobile devices to restrict access based on location.
+Location is typically determined by using the device's GPS system (which itself is referred to as geolocation services).
+       - ⚒️Geotagging refers to the ability of a mobile device to incorporate time, date, and location data into the metadata of media that is created by the device.
+       - ⚒️Rooting refers to the act of bypassing the native security restrictions of a mobile device to grant its user full device privileges
+       - ⚒️Sideloading refers to a method of mobile app installation that uses a locally executed installer to bypass the managed installation (and security screening) typically provided by an app store.

-- **Binary Calculations**: Consider the following:
+- 🟦**Binary Calculations**: Consider the following:
     - X: 0 1 1 0 1 0
     - Y: 0 0 1 1 0 1
          - 🕯️⊕ symbol represents the ♏XOR function and returns a true value when only one of the input values is true.
 If both values are false or both values are true, the output of the XOR function is false: 0 1 0 1 1 1